denisio/Dayz-Linux-Server/README.md

    manually change the filenames to lowercase.<br> ANY uppercase letter in a filename will crash the server!

-5. Create database and load database.sql into Mysql.
+5. Create database and load database.sql into Mysql.<br>
+   $ chmod +x install server *.sh *.pl<br>

-6. Run ./restarter.pl
+6. Run ./server.sh for test<br>
+   Watch the messages - they might inform you whether your installation failed.

+7. Run ./restarter.pl<br>
+   $ screen -r